mikala-nsidc/2024_Hackweek/NSIDC_resources.md

 ### Learning Objectives

-Explore various resources for accessing ICESat-2, SnowEx, and other NASA Earthdata.
+Explore various resources for learning about and accessing ICESat-2, SnowEx, and other NASA Earthdata.

 ___